ccxtechnologies/adbus/README.rst

 python-adbus
 ============

-D-Bus Binding for Python supporting coroutines (asyncio)
+D-Bus Binding for Python based on the asyncio mainloop.

 Status
 ------